 Citizen Science harnesses the power of a large workforce while also providing new tools for engaging learners.
 Powerful consequences are both large-scale high-resolution datasets, otherwise prohibitively expensive, and informed citizens.

 Please contact Dina Fonseca if your community would like to develop a Citizen AcTS program.
-For information regarding the general approach please link to the online Webinar hosted by Sustainable Maryland.

 To remain updated on this project you can read the new posts on this website or visit Dina Fonseca’s ResearchGate “Helping Those that Help Themselves” project log.